Consensus Algorithms and the Decomposition-Separation Theorem: Introduction

-Since $A(n)$ is stochastic for every $n \geq 0$, $\{ X(n) \}$ forms a \textit{backward} Markov chain with transition chain $\{ A(n) \}$ (notice the evolution is described by a right hand multiplication by a column vector instead of the usual left hand multiplication by a row vector), as in (\ref{modelss}).
-Without the non zero volume assumption, $\{ A(n) \}$ is a chain of stochastic matrices with entries satisfying the following relation:
+Since $A(t)$ is stochastic for every $t \geq 0$ (check (\ref{03})), $\{ x(t) \}$ forms a backward Markov chain, with transition chain $\{ A(t) \}$, as in (\ref{DS-modelss}).
+Removing the non-zero volume assumption, $\{ A(t) \}$ is constructed in such a way that elements of $A(t)$, $t \geq 0$, satisfy:

-The D-S Theorem describes the limiting behavior of both $m(n)$ and $X(n)$, as $n$ grows large.
-However, to take advantage of the D-S Theorem in a general consensus algorithm (\ref{modelss}), one has to first answer the following questions: Starting with $\{ A(n) \}$, is it always possible to find an associated forward Markov chain $\{ m(n) \}$ with transition chain $\{ P(n) \}$ satisfying Eq. (\ref{f-b})?
+The D-S Theorem, \cite{Sonin:08}, describes the limiting behavior of both $m(t)$ and $x(t)$, as $t$ grows large.
+However, to take advantage of the D-S Theorem in a general consensus algorithm (\ref{DS-modelss}), one has to, first, answer the following questions: Starting with a backward propagating Markov chain generated by $\{ A(t) \}$, is it always possible to find an associated forward propagating Markov chain, with distribution vector $\{ m(t) \}$, generated by a transition chain $\{ P(t) \}$, satisfying an equation of the form (\ref{f-b})?
 And how, if so?
-As discussed in this paper, due to existence of a so-called absolute probability sequence for $\{ A(n) \}$ as proved by Kolmogorov \cite{Kolmo:36}, one could show the existence of the desired chains satisfying Eq. (\ref{f-b}).
+As discussed in this paper, due to the existence of a so-called \textit{absolute probability sequence} for $\{ A(t) \}$, as proved in fundamental work \cite{Kolmo:36}, one could show the existence of the desired chains satisfying (\ref{f-b}).
+More specifically, any absolute probability sequence $\{ m(t) \}$ admitted by $\{ A(t) \}$, would help construct a forward propagating sequence of transition matrices, via (\ref{f-b}).

-Linear consensus algorithms of type (\ref{modelss}) and their convergence properties have gained increasing attention in the past decade.
-They were first introduced in \cite{DeGroot:74}, where the author considered the case when $\{ A(n) \}$ is time-invariant.
-Later, more general cases were considered in \cite{Chatterjee:77,Tsit:86,Tsit:84,Tsit:89a,Jadba:03,Tsit:05,Moreau:05,Hend:06,Hend:08,Li:04}.
-The authors aimed at identifying sufficient conditions for consensus to occur, i.e., states asymptotically converging to the same value.
-Besides consensus, multiple consensus has been the subject of many articles, e.g., \cite{Lorenz:05,Touri:10b,Touri:11c,Hend:11,Bolouki:12b}.
-Considering the work on linear consensus algorithms, \cite{Hend:11,Touri:11c,Bolouki:12b} appear to provide the largest class of chains $\{ A(n) \}$, for which consensus or multiple consensus occurs in a system with dynamics (\ref{modelss}).
-In this paper, it is established that based on the D-S Theorem, all previous results can be subsumed.
-Furthermore, inspired by \cite{Touri:3}, and recalling the notion of jets in Markov chains from \cite{Blackwell:45}, we introduce a property of chains resulting in necessary conditions for unconditional occurrence of consensus or multiple consensus in (\ref{modelss}).
-We also establish that under an additional assumption, the so-called $\mathcal{P}^*$ property \cite{Touri:3}, these necessary conditions also become sufficient.
+In this paper, it is established that, based on the D-S Theorem, all these previous results can be subsumed.
+Furthermore, inspired by \cite{Touri:3}, and recalling the notion of jets in Markov chains from \cite{Blackwell:45}, we introduce a property of chains resulting in necessary conditions for the unconditional occurrence of consensus or multiple consensus in (\ref{DS-modelss}).
+We also establish that, under an additional assumption, that is the chain being in the so-called Class $\mathcal{P}^*$ \cite{Touri:11c}, these necessary conditions also become sufficient.